 Day 06: - Acclimatization day in Namche

 Accommodate your body to high altitude of Namche as you have gained much height previous day.
-Set in a natural amphitheatre looking across to the jagged ridge of Kongdi RI (6187m), Namche Bazzar is one of the most attractive settlements in the khumbu region.
+Set in a natural amphitheatre looking across to the jagged ridge of Kongdi RI (6187m), Namche Bazaar is one of the most attractive settlements in the Khumbu region.
 We will have a full day rest so that we won’t face any problem ahead.
 You have full day leisure for wonderful panoramic view or stroll around the market You can also enjoy the splendid views of Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, and Kwangde and so on.

 Day 07: - Namche Bazzar trek to Tengboche (3867m):5 hrs

 We start our trek with a pleasant walk through the forest with a magnificent view of the mountains.
 The trail climbs past some water-powered prayer wheels and begins a sustained climb through a forest of tall, mature rhododendrons.
 The start of the Tengboche (3870m), the village is scattered across a vast, grassy saddle below a crescent-shaped ridge covered by scrub pines and firs.
 From the viewpoint at the top of the hill, there are awe-inspiring views of distinctive peaks like Amadablam (6856m), standing proud of the massif containing Everest (8848m), Nuptse (7861m), Lhotse (8501m) and inspiring views of Himalayan giants.
 We visit the Buddhist Monastery at Tengboche, the largest in the Khumbu region.

 Day 08: - Tengboche trekking to Pheriche (4280m)